Immerse insights:

 VR also promotes social interaction and social language learning

-Other language learning apps mostly give you a series of meaningless drill-based activities to do on your phone.
+Most language learning apps give you a series of meaningless drill-based activities to do by yourself.

 You don’t even use the language to interact with others.

-But with Immerse, you get to converse with other Members and get to do activities led by our expert language Guides in real-time while visiting different locations together.
+But with IMMERSE, you get to converse with other Members and do activities led by our expert language trainers in more than 30 realistic virtual environments.

 This is key, because researchers say social interaction is a major driver of successful language learning.